dmgo17/Multi-Provider-File-Picker/README.md

-# Multi-Provider-File-Picker (on the works)
+# Multi-Provider-File-Picker
-This is a quick sample on using multiple storage provider file pickers to list and pick files.
+This is a quick Node.js sample on using multiple storage provider file pickers to list and pick files.

 ## Instructions
 ### Creating the apps in the providers